Aschraf El Mahdioui

-Aschraf El Mahdioui (أشرف المهديوي; born 24 May 1996) is a Dutch professional footballer who plays as a midfielder for Saudi side Al Taawoun, which he captains.
+Aschraf El Mahdioui (أشرف المهديوي; born 24 May 1996) is a professional footballer who plays as a midfielder for and captains Saudi club Al Taawoun.
+Born in the Netherlands, he plays for the Morocco national team.
 He previously played for ADO Den Haag, Jong Ajax, Wisła Kraków and AS Trenčín.
 Besides the Netherlands, he has played in Slovakia, Poland and Saudi Arabia.

 Club career

 Ajax

 El Mahdioui is a youth exponent from Ajax Amsterdam.
 He made his professional debut with Jong Ajax on 18 September 2015 in an Eerste Divisie game against Go Ahead Eagles.
 He replaced Abdelhak Nouri after 65 minutes.

 ADO Den Haag

 On 30 June 2016, it was announced that El Mahdioui had signed a three-year contract with Eredivisie side ADO Den Haag.

 AS Trenčín

 In June 2017, El Mahdioui signed a three-year contract with AS Trenčín.

 Personal life

 Born in the Netherlands, El Mahdioui is of Moroccan descent.
 On 12 March 2015, when El Mahdioui played in the youth academy of Ajax, he was arrested along with teammates Samet Bulut and Zakaria El Azzouzi for assaulting a plainclothed policewoman.
 The officer suffered shoulder injuries and various bruises.
 She later filed charges against the three players.
 A day later, Ajax announced in an official message that they had suspended the players.
 Later that week, El Azzouzi remained the only suspect in the case.
 El Mahdioui was allowed to make appearances for the Ajax A1 youth side again after serving a month suspension.
 As punishment, he had to inform the youth players of Ajax together with Bulut and El Azzouzi.